 The first and easiest way to collect emails is to add a newsletter signup form to your store’s homepage.
 It only takes a few seconds and doesn’t involve any additional spending.
 You’ll find directions on how to do it in Shopify’s FAQ.

 The problem with traditional signup forms is that they don’t work that well.
-Take this case study from AWeber for example: Their signup form subscription rate was only 0.4%.
+Take this case study from AWeber for example, their signup form subscription rate was only 0.4%.

 So, why do signup forms perform so badly?

 - Firstly, because most of the time their placement on a website makes them almost invisible.
 A vast majority of ecommerce store merchants tend to put them in the footer of their website and that’s a part most visitors never get to see.
-Only one in two visitors scroll further than 1000 pixels.

 - Secondly, because their design isn’t very attractive.
 Space is scarce in the footer, too scarce to add graphics or to design a visually impacting form, so even if these forms are seen they’re often simply ignored because they’re not visually compelling.